 them is.
 While court generally try to maintain the child’s relationship

 with both parents, they can award sole custody to a parent if the other

 parent is in any way abusive or it does not serve the child’s best

 interests to award joint custody.
 In some cases all visits with one parent

 can be supervised by an appropriate third party.

-When you are facing a custody dispute, call a Santa Maria child custody
+When you are facing a custody dispute, call a San Luis Obispo divorce attorney

-attorney to provide you with the impartial, third-party advice you need
+to provide you with the impartial, third-party advice you need to make

-to make the right choices.
-The Law Offices of R. Morgan Holland, L.C.
+the right choices.
+The Law Offices of R. Morgan Holland, L.C. has been

 for your custody case.